Angryrou/UDAO2022/docs/optimization/README.md

 ## Examples

-We provide three examples to do MOO in the 2D objective space, including
+We provide three examples to do MOO, including
-- when two objectives are both in the form of heuristic closed form (HCF)
+- [2D] when two objectives are both in the form of heuristic closed form (HCF)
-- when two objectives are both from gaussian process regressors (GPR)
+- [2D] when two objectives are both from gaussian process regressors (GPR)
-- when one objective is a neural network (NN) and the other is HCF.
+- [2D] when one objective is a neural network (NN) and the other objective is HCF.

-### Heuristic Closed Form
+### Heuristic Closed Form - 2D

 When the predictive functions (and constraints) are in the 2D objective space,
 [heuristic closed form (Binh and Korn function)](../../examples/optimization/heuristic_closed_form/model.py),